CityOfPhiladelphia/standards/README.md

-# Digital Standards
+# Digital Standards Assets
-Digital standard assets from the City of Philadelphia.
+This is an open-source collection of CSS, JavaScript, font and image files used to create the look and feel of beta.phila.gov.

 # Local development
 - Install dependencies.
 You'll need: